leon-do/payment-splitter/README.md

 PaymentSplitter follows a pull payment model.
 This means that payments are not automatically forwarded to the accounts but kept in this contract, and the actual transfer is triggered as a separate step by calling the release function.

+For example
+- Alice owns 50% of vaultToken (vTKN)
+- Vault has 20 ETH
+- Vault has 40 TKNA
+- Vault has 60 TKNB
+- Alice can withdraw 10 ETH
+- Alice can withdraw 20 TKNA
+- Alice can withdraw 30 TKNB

 ![Screenshot 2024-06-17 at 10 45 26 PM](https://github.com/leon-do/payment-spliter/assets/19412160/bb574b6b-a386-4bed-8b45-4bc79970e49a)